Tiger Roll: 2019/20 season

 Tiger Roll's first race of the season, after a break of more than ten months, was the Boyne Hurdle in February, in which he came fifth.
 In March, he returned to the Cheltenham Festival to attempt a third successive win in the Glenfarclas Cross Country Chase.
 Starting as odds-on favourite, he was beaten into second place by 17 lengths by Easysland and finished too tired to go into the unsaddling enclosure.
 After the race, jockey Keith Donoghue said: "He ran his heart out.
 We were always afraid of the ground and that's what got him beat.
 Every time he hit heavy patches, we’d just struggle.
 When he came back out on to a bit of nice ground, he’d come back on the bridle again.
 That just told in the end.
 I thought, going over the last three hedges, I had every chance but the winner was very good on the day and we were beat fair and square."

-In the 2020 Virtual Grand National, Tiger Roll started 5/1 favourite but came home in fourth place, behind Potters Corner, Walk in the Mill and Any Second Now.